GUIDE

 8. University of Washington

 The only West Coast school to make this list, the University of Washington is a regional leader in healthcare, and nursing students gain valuable clinical experience at the school's healthcare facilities.
 Aspiring labor and delivery nurses without a nursing license should enroll in the BSN, one of the best undergraduate programs in the region.
 Those looking to continue their education should pursue a DNP in nurse-midwifery or women's health clinical nurse specialist.
-As a public school, Washington residents get a low in-state tuition rate, too.
+The University of Washington also offers state residents lower tuition rates since it is a public school.

 9. New York University